bmatsuo/lark/docs/exec.md

 of lark are that commands are executed as safely as possible to ensure that build scripts utilizing it are reliable.
-And the default execution semantics of typical scripting languages (bash included) are prone to subtle user error which reduces their reliability and effectiveness providing a critical piece of the development process, the build pipeline.
+And the default execution semantics of typical scripting languages (bash included) are prone to subtle user error which reduces their reliability and effectiveness in providing a critical piece of the development process, the build pipeline.

 ##Command Basics